Snowflake Create Warehouse Defaults

 Create Warehouse – Default Setting #1

-Create Warehouse – Default Setting #2 [assuming an Enterprise or higher Edition] Maximum Clusters: 2
+Create Warehouse - Default Setting #2

-Create Warehouse – Default Setting #3 [assuming an Enterprise or higher Edition]
+Create Warehouse - Default Setting #3

 Minimum Clusters: 1